na-na-hi/renget/archive/elmnightmare.md

 ***(I’m never using Dream Eater again!)***

 Later, a rumour about a cursed spirit screaming and banging on the walls in the dead of the night became a popular ghost story among the guild.

+!!! note Note
+	It was only after publishing this story that I realized Dream Eater is a Psychic attack instead of Ghost.
+My bad!